jhonathan-lkmx/skyou-web/content/about-us.md

 SKYOU is a web-based product platform focused on low/no minimum order quantity retail-quality products.

 We bridge the gap between factories and brands with our innovative 3D design tool.
-We own our own factories in Guangzhou China and Tijuana, Mexico focused on no-moq manufacturing.
+We own our own factories in Guangzhou, China and Tijuana, Mexico focused on no-moq manufacturing.

 </block>